Scaling Up’s Rockefeller Habits or EOS Traction?

 The foundations of both systems share similar philosophies and approaches and target entrepreneurs with the same needs.
 Both certify their coaches in their methodology.

 While EOS® is more straightforward with its 20 tools, it is robust enough to handle a mid-size company with slow and steady growth.
 Its founders’ philosophy is to keep it simple, and thus, they firmly believe in staying “purely EOS” and holding to its 20 tools.
 EOS consultants are called Implementers and stay rigidly to their growth tools ecosystem and teach their process from start to finish in a methodical manner.
-They are a closed-architecture system (e.g., think Apple) and do not add tools, thought leaders, or other approaches or ideas to their system.
+They are a closed-architecture system (e.g., think Apple) and do not add tools, thought , or other approaches or ideas to their system.
 They do not typically cite the thought leaders behind their tools or concepts.
-Thus, they have a handful of easy-to-read e-books, books, and pamphlets designed for the leaders and and don’t burden them with the extra reading from business thought leaders.
+Thus, they have a handful of easy-to-read e-books, books, and pamphlets designed for the leaders and managers and don’t burden them with the extra reading from business thought leaders.

 Scaling Up offers a much larger set of tools, including some strategy and cash management tools, and honors the thought leaders that contributed to their system.
 Thus, it is an open architecture system (e.g., think Google) with over 35 growth tools.
 Verne’s two books are filled with hundreds of case studies and company examples to engage the reader.
 Its consultants are called Scaling Up Coaches, who frequently introduce other thought leaders’ materials and content into the consulting engagement.
 Scaling Up has no reader digest for company managers or leaders making it more challenging to implement than EOS®.